timgthomas/timgthomas.com/source/_posts/2019/11-07-unit-testing-glimmer-components.md

 title: Unit-testing Glimmer Components
 ---

+_Update: Some amazing sleuthing by Discord user DanDan has not only uncovered breaking API changes, but also cleaned up some of the component manager lookup code.
+Thanks so much, DanDan!_

 Like many Ember developers, I'm excited about [Glimmer](https://glimmerjs.com).
 With the [Octane](https://emberjs.com/editions/octane/) release, the Ember team has removed a lot of cruft from the framework and dramatically simplified day-to-day development.
 As such, I was excited to upgrade to the latest releases that support Glimmer—3.13 and 3.14—and try out the new goodies.

 Unfortunately, I quickly ran into what seemed like a strange miss on Glimmer's part: Glimmer components don't appear to support unit tests.
 Most of my Ember projects use a large number of component unit tests, so this was a bummer to discover: I'd have to make major changes to the way my components worked in order to have test coverage.